Here are a few simple swaps you can make to your diet for healthy, glowing skin.

 However, recent studies prove that what you eat has a big impact on how your skin looks and feels.
 Read on to find what foods to avoid and healthier alternatives for better, clearer skin.

 How Food Impacts Your Skin

-Skin health and diet are intricately connected due to something scientists refer to as the “gut-skin axis”.
+are intricately connected due to something scientists refer to as the “gut-skin axis”.
 This means that the state of our gut health determines the look, feel, and health of our skin.

 Gastrointestinal disorders tend to manifest outwardly on our skin, causing issues ranging from acne to atopic dermatitis and psoriasis.
 And, as researchers discovered, many of these disorders stem from having an unbalanced microbiome (bacteria population) in our gut due to a bad diet and other environmental influences.
 (1)

 Luckily, you can start improving your skin by making easy, smart swaps for certain toxic foods.

 1. Swap Soda and Fruit Juices for Lemon Water

 Soda and many commercial fruit juices are loaded with added sugars – some more than you should be consuming in a single day.